robertaben/users-assignment/README.md

 ##  Database
 Project uses SQLite as the database for storing user data.

+## 🧪 Testing
+This project includes unit tests for the repository layer and model validation.
+Tools used:

+- MSTest
+- FluentAssertions
+- Entity Framework Core In-Memory Database
+- DataAnnotations Validator

 ## API Documentation
 This project uses **Swagger** for API documentation.
 To access the Swagger UI, run the API and navigate to:
 ```